vanhoefm/tunneltester/README.md

 * [Results of daily Shadowserver scans](https://dashboard.shadowserver.org/statistics/combined/map/?map_type=std&day=2025-01-14&source=ip_tunnel&source=ip_tunnel6&geo=all&data_set=count&scale=log): we collaborated with the Shadowserver Foundation to perform daily scans for vulnerable tunneling hosts.
 If you possess your own IP ranges, you can register with Shadowserver to get notifications of vulnerable hosts.
 Note that Shadowserver is not yet using all the scan methods that we employed during our own research, those will still be added later.
 * [Article by Top10vpn](https://www.top10vpn.com/research/tunneling-protocol-vulnerability/) that summarises our findings with extra details on affected VPN servers.
 * [Vulnerability Note VU#199397: Insecure Implementation of Tunneling Protocols (GRE/IPIP/4in6/6in4)](https://kb.cert.org/vuls/id/199397).
 See also the assigned [CVE identifiers described below](#id-summary-cves).
+* [Auto-generated Postcast (17:27)](http://people.cs.kuleuven.be/~mathy.vanhoef/tunneling/podcast.mp3): this was manually edited by removing some unrelated information on defences.

 **NOTE: To prevent abuse, this scanning script is not yet publicly available.
 Only the README of the script is available.
 Please contact us to get access to the actual scanning scripts.
 We can also provide Z-Map modules to scan multiple hosts at once.**